 Kvens or the Kven people are a Balto-Finnic ethnic minority in Norway.
 Their close relation to Finnic is also why the Kven language is a Finnic language closely related to the Finnish language.
 It is spoken in Norway by 5000 to 8000 people, most of them in northeastern Norway (in Tromsø, to be specific).

 Some people regard Kven as a dialect of Finnish since native speakers of Kven and Finnish can understand each other perfectly well- which means it has high mutual intelligibility.

 The Romani people are actually descendants of traveling people from India, and they are widely spread all over Europe.
 It is one of the Minority languages in Norway.

 The language was split into many dialects including two very prominent ones: Tavringer Romani and Vlax Romani.
 These dialects were spoken in Norway by 6000 and 500 people respectively.

-The most popular foreign language of Norway is English as it is widely taught in school.
+What other languages do they speak in Norway?
+The most popular foreign language, which is widely taught in school, is English.
 Thus, nearly 90% of the Norwegian population can speak English fluently.

 |Official Languages||Minority Languages||Foreign Languages|

 Did you enjoy learning about all these interesting languages?
 I personally am fascinated by the fact that one language can have two different writing systems, the same as the Malay language.
 Now, if you enjoyed this post and would like to get more fascinating language tips for over 60+ foreign languages, then we highly recommend that you check out our language tips.

 If you want to learn standard Norwegian, you can immediately start now by downloading Ling App.
 Learning Norwegian can be easy if just follow the steps given to you by Ling App.
 It can help you with your pronunciation, Norwegian words and vocab, common phrases, and many more.